 Baking soda can be used to help absorb oil from your hair if you are between shampoos or don't have access to water.
 Simply sprinkle a little in your hair or in a brush and brush/comb through your hair at the scalp.
 Remember..use small portions at first.
 You don't want to look like you've been using baking soda to clean your hair!

 Instead of using those harsh cleaners to scrub your hands after yardwork or work in the garage, make a paste of baking soda and water, and scrub your hands with it.
-Not only will you be cleaning, you’ll be doing some gentle exfoliating, as well.
+Not only will you be cleaning, but you'll also be doing some gentle exfoliating, as well.
 Be sure to use a moisturizer after to keep your skin softer.

 While a cornmeal tea soak will probably work better in the long run, baking soda can be a good alternative until you are able to get cornmeal to create the foot soak with.